 Rubi Sullivan | Quimby LOMBARDOZZI | Rachel GENE

 Rubi, Quimby and Rachel are certified, insured and mobile Animal Massage Therapists.
-All of Heal’s massage therapists have gone through the certification program/s at Northwest School of Animal Massage and have been around dogs their entire lives.
+All of Heal’s massage therapists have gone through the certification program/s at Northwest School of Animal Massage and have been around animals their entire lives.
 They work closely with veterinarians in their area to help create a community focus for each animal they work with.
 Read their bios below to find out more about them:

 Being an only child growing up in the country, Rubi has had a passion for animals her entire life.
 She has always wanted a goat, a monkey and a duck.
 She was a heartbroken pre-teen when she found out that her parents would only spring for horses, dogs, a rabbit, cats, chickens, honey bees, homing pigeons and goldfish.
 I think she had it pretty good ;)… although she still really wants a goat or two!